Machine-learning Kohn-Sham potential from dynamics in time-dependent Kohn-Sham systems: Kohn-Sham equations and Hamilton’s equations

 The structure of our neural network is shown in Fig.~\ref{fig:nn_structure}.
-The input layer of the neural network has 2$n$ entries, the first $n$ entries are for the scaled real part of the coefficients at time $t$, the last $n$ entries are for the scaled imaginary part of the coefficients.
+The input layer of the neural network has 2$n$ entries, the first $n$ entries are for the scaled real part of the coefficients at time $t$, and the last $n$ entries are for the scaled imaginary part of the coefficients.
 There are two hidden layers.
 There is one scalar as the output layer representing the energy functional of the system in our neural network.
-Let $\bm{y}^{(i)}$ be the variable vector of the $i$-th layer, the $i$-th and the $i+1$-th layer are connected by
+Let $\bi{y}^{(i)}$ be the variable vector of the $i$-th layer, the $i$-th and the $i+1$-th layer are connected by, where $\sigma(\cdot)$ is the non-linear activation function, $\bi{W}^{(i)}$ and $\bi{b}^{(i)}$ are trainable weights and biases of the $i$-th layer.
+In the numerical experiments we carried out, $\sigma(x) = \tanh{x}$ and $\sigma(x) = \mathrm{softplus}(x)$ were used for the activation functions.